markbuckle/saas-dashboard/README.md

 Add ClerkProvider to your app

-**MAKE SURE to change your DTABASE_URL port to 5432.
+**MAKE SURE to change your DATABASE_URL port to 5432.
 There has been a lot of [issues reported](https://github.com/drizzle-team/drizzle-orm/issues/2338) online recently about port 6543. **

 Add a [Dialog component](https://ui.shadcn.com/docs/components/dialog) using these steps.